bestwebsoft/Job-board-wordpress-plugin/readme.txt

 * Bugfix : Session bugs were fixed.

 == Upgrade Notice ==

+= V1.0.6 =
+BWS plugins section is updated.
+We updated all functionality for wordpress 4.2.2.

 = V1.0.5 =
 A permalinks error when using the vacancy page as blog main page was fixed.
 Incorrect style frontend sorting form was fixed.
 Fixed position for job-board posts is removed.